SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

         r_{H, min} = a \left(1-e\right) \sqrt[3]{\frac{m}{3M}} \\
         r_{H, max} = a \left(1+e\right) \sqrt[3]{\frac{m}{3M}}
     \end{aligned}
-    \label{eq:hillsphere}
+    \label{eq_hillsphere}
 \end{equation}

 The Hill sphere of a celestial body is the region over which it dominates the attraction of satellites, as compared to its orbital parent.
-The radii of the hill sphere are given in equation \ref{eq:hillsphere}, where $M$ is the mass of the primary body, and $m$, $a$, and $e$ are the mass, semi-major axis, and eccentricity of the secondary body respectively.
+The radii of the hill sphere are given in equation \ref{eq_hillsphere}, where $M$ is the mass of the primary body, and $m$, $a$, and $e$ are the mass, semi-major axis, and eccentricity of the secondary body respectively.
 As the extent of the hill sphere is dependent upon the distance between the body and it's parent, we require two expressions for the maximum and minimum radii.
-We can use this to define the boundaries of a region of instability that other planets in the system cannot cross, given in equation \ref{eq:boundary}, \citep[see][eq.~7]{boundaryStability}, where $n$ is some additional term that increases the effective size of the hill sphere, as orbital perturbations in the immediate vicinity can cause bodies initially outside the boundary region to intersect with it.
+We can use this to define the boundaries of a region of instability that other planets in the system cannot cross, given in equation \ref{eq_boundary}, see equation 7 in <d-cite key="boundaryStability"></d-cite>, where $n$ is some additional term that increases the effective size of the hill sphere, as orbital perturbations in the immediate vicinity can cause bodies initially outside the boundary region to intersect with it.
 While this is not a strict requirement for long-term stability, as the orbits of Pluto and Neptune show, we will not consider those exoplanets with intersecting orbits.

 \begin{equation}
     \begin{aligned}
         Boundary_{inner} = a \left(1-e\right)\left[1 - n\sqrt[3]{\frac{m}{3M}}\right] \\
         Boundary_{outer} = a \left(1+e\right)\left[1 + n\sqrt[3]{\frac{m}{3M}}\right]
     \end{aligned}
-    \label{eq:boundary}
+    \label{eq_boundary}
 \end{equation}

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%